search icon

 For app developers, API consistency is important for the app to work on various devices.
 It can be verified by CTS (Compatibility Test Suite), and the developer APIs are specified in CDD (Compatibility Definition Document).

-This is achieved by the introduction of a new vendor interface between the Android OS framework and the vendor implementation.
-The new vendor interface is validated by a Vendor Test Suite (VTS), analogous to the CTS, to ensure forward compatibility of the vendor implementation.
-Versioning is made mandatory for all stable HALs.
+The introduction of a new vendor interface between the Android OS framework and the vendor implementation achieves this.
+A Vendor Test Suite (VTS), analogous to the CTS validates the new vendor interface, to ensure its forward compatibility.
+Versioning is mandatory for all stable HALs.
+The goal is to make the new framework compatible with the old vendor implementation.

 OS Framework - Android Treble